potoshk/potos-docs/docs/advance/nodes.md

 ### Light node

 The light node can then independently verify the data they receive against the state roots in the block headers.
-Light nodes enable users to participate in the Universal BCOS network without the powerful hardware or high bandwidth required to run full nodes.
+Light nodes enable users to participate in the FISCO BCOS network without the powerful hardware or high bandwidth required to run full nodes.

 - Stores block headers only
 - Sync block headers from Consensus node and verifies merkle proof